Karelia – A Lesson In Humanity

 The Finns immediately counter-attacked to stop the Soviet advance on its territory.

 The contested land involved was an agriculturally rich and very beautiful Finnish region east of Helsinki and the Baltic Sea known for centuries as south Karelia, comparable to Finland as are the southern states to America.
 The Finns were enormously out-numbered, but the Russian military was hindered by paranoid Stalin’s earlier stupid purge of her military’s best and most experienced officers.
-The conflict, which became known as the Winter War, was confined to a relatively small region and was also incredibly bloody, with Khrushchev, who was there, later estimating that a million Russian soldiers died in Karelia – in a war against a very tiny country of only about four million people. (“Official” estimates of Russian casualties are only a third of this number, but still five times higher than Finnish casualties.)
+The conflict, which became known as the Winter War, was confined to a relatively small region and was thus also incredibly bloody, with Khrushchev, who was there, later estimating that a million Russian soldiers died in Karelia – in a war against a very tiny country of only about four million people. (“Official” estimates of Russian casualties are only a third of this number, but still five times higher than Finnish casualties.)
 The Finns did sustain significant losses (26,000 dead or “missing”, 1,000 captured, 44,000 wounded) but fought brilliantly and valiantly in the bitter cold snow against great odds.

 The Finns’ chief error seems to have been a failure, probably due to inexperience with air power, of making the best strategic use of a few bombers slipped in to them by the Brits and Americans; they would have been even more successful against the Russians if they had used those bombers to destroy rail supply lines in the rear, even if that called for suicide missions against superior air forces.
 However, the Finns knew that they would not prevail over the long run since Russia had an almost inexhaustible supply of men and equipment to throw into the meat grinder, and Finland had not been successful in obtaining help from others, including Sweden, Britain and America, beyond some supplies and equipment.
 When the opportunity to end the slaughter presented itself, the Finns, under their great nationalist hero Marshal Mannerheim, agreed to a peace treaty.
 That treaty cost Finland Karelia, but saved the rest of the country from Soviet occupation.
-Most of the people then living in Karelia were quickly evacuated to the remaining part of Finland and resettled at great cost throughout the small country.
+Most of the people then living in Karelia were quickly evacuated to the remaining part of Finland and resettled at great cost throughout the small country, now made even smaller.

 The events of the 1939-40 war became enshrined in Finnish mythology.
 The country for many centuries had been occupied and ruled by the Swedish empire and then by the Russian tsars, but had still managed to retain its language and culture, its own independent identity, before using the tumultuous Bolshevik Revolution to seize its independence.
 Much more than the resulting Civil War of 1917-18 (in which Mannerheim had led the White nationalists to victory over the Red communists), the Winter War of 1939-40 was their greatest source of national pride, and they even came up with a word to describe themselves – “sisu” – meaning a tough, gutsy, indomitable spirit that cannot be bowed by oppression or great adversity.
 The word came to define Finns, not only to themselves, but to the rest of the world, too.
-Finland is the only country in history to have fought the Russians and not lost.
+Finland is the only country in history to have fought the gigantic Russians and not been defeated.
 Not even Napoleon could lay claim to such a great accomplishment.

 But throughout the subsequent long “Cold” War, Karelians resettled in Finland remained a people slightly apart from the others.
 They were also fiercely anti-Russian, anti-Soviet, anti-communist, even as the Finnish leadership sought wisely to maintain a more low key “accommodation” with Russia.
-(Since the alternative was Soviet occupation, Finnish leadership very astutely and adeptly kept the nation on a political tightrope but free for the next 45 years.)
+(Since the alternative was Soviet occupation, Finnish leadership very astutely and adeptly kept the nation on a political tightrope, but free, for the next 45 years.)
 Even with a common language and culture, the Karelians were still regarded by other Finns as temporary residents who had been resettled and accommodated at great cost (and some not so subliminal resentment), even to the point of dividing up parcels of land throughout the country previously owned by others among the newly arrived Karelians.

 The combined events of the Winter War and the immediate follow-on World War II (which the Finns still call the “Continuation War”) truly devastated the country and claimed a huge portion of her young men, and the Finns were still saddled with all those Karelians in an appreciably smaller country.
 Since they had fought with the Germans against the Russians, they were required by the western allies to pay huge reparation payments to Russia, and were also barred from assistance under major American reconstruction programs like the Marshall Plan.
 So Finns once again summoned all the “sisu” they could muster to meet their obligations, alone.
 This was, after all, Finland’s own Greatest Generation.

-I lived among these quiet unassuming people for three years (1978-81) as a military diplomat, a professional who knew how to analyze such things, and I literally stood in awe of what they had achieved in their small corner of the globe.
+I lived among these quiet unassuming people for three years (1978-81) as a military diplomat, a professional with a good foundation in history who knew how to analyze such things, and I literally stood in awe of what they had achieved in their small corner of the globe.
 Although quite large in land size, this country’s population never exceeded five million – smaller than the DC metropolitan area inside the Beltway.
 Yet they did everything that huge counties like Germany did, including fielding their own advanced fighter planes and military vehicles, and on an equal footing in advanced technological competence, just on a smaller scale.
 Their Greatest Generation developed a firm mission of the nation being able to do and make everything it needed in order to survive and compete alone, and that objective was very well realized.
 Even today, during the Great Recession, its economy remains among the very strongest and most solid in Europe, and its Finance Minister has become one of the top EU experts in guiding the continent out of its economic mess.

 I remembered another cold November day 28 years earlier.
 I remembered when I was young and standing in the frigid Washington of November 1961 listening to another Irish-American say, as he took the helm of America, “Let both sides unite to heed, in all corners of the earth, the command of Isaiah — to “undo the heavy burdens, and let the oppressed go free. ….
 And so, my fellow Americans, ask not what your country can do for you; ask what you can do for your country.”
 (See Footnote #2.)
 I was sold.
-A year and a half later Kennedy spoke to a half million people in a West Berlin square and said, “Two thousand years ago the proudest boast was civis Romanus sum ["I am a Roman citizen"].
+A year and a half later Kennedy spoke to a half million people in a West Berlin square and said, “Two thousand years ago the proudest boast was civis Romanus sum [“I am a Roman citizen”].
 Today, in the world of freedom, the proudest boast is “Ich bin Berliner!”… All free men, wherever they may live, are citizens of Berlin, and, therefore, as a free man, I take pride in the words “Ich bin Berliner!”
 I, too, became a Berliner, a proud resident of the city, living in and working out of West Berlin for over a decade but never leaving its magnetism, its hold on my soul.
-Long set adrift from my home country, the Divided City and all its symbolism had become the reason I served that country around the world, even in Finland.
+Long set adrift from my home country, the Divided City and all its symbolism had become the reason I served my own nation around the world, even in Finland.

 Some things were worth great sacrifice.
 The small in-between Silent Generation spoke the same language as the Greatest Generation.

 Earlier, West Germans had seen a sudden opportunity to reunite the two parts of their country and immediately seized that opportunity without a moment’s hesitation.
-Within seven months it was a fait accompli, well before anyone had even fully calculated the great potential cost.
-It was the right thing to do, especially for a country constantly reminded by everyone of its history.
-The Germans still had a sense of self, of national identity, a sense of responsibility to the future in full consideration of the past.
+Within just seven months it was a fait accompli, well before anyone had even fully calculated the great potential cost.
+It was the right thing to do, especially for a country constantly reminded by everyone else of its history.
+The Germans still had a sense of self, of national identity, a sense of responsibility to the future in full consideration of the past, its past.

 And, even if such an offer had been made, the costs were just too high for Finland to bear.

-“The costs were just too high to bear.”
+The costs were just too high to bear.”

 The absolutely astounding thing is that the factor considered by the Finns was solely money.
-Those making the decision apparently had absolutely no understanding of their own history, of their own culture, the very foundation of their national character, their own exalted “sisu” identity.
+Those making the decision apparently had absolutely no understanding of their own history, of their own culture, of the very foundation of their national character, their own exalted “sisu” identity.
 These were spoiled little children who had no understanding at all of their own parents.
 They were children who had spent their whole lives riding free on the accomplishments of their parents and grandparents – and claiming those accomplishments, as do all who throw around so cavalierly the royal “we”, as their own.
 Karelia, so very fundamental to understanding Finland, at the very core of “Finnish”, remains today a part of Russia.
 Finnish children could not even bother to rise to the occasion, to summon the courage to make an effort, to retain for future generations their very soul.
-It is impossible to imagine that future generations of Finns, if there ARE future generations of Finns in a country that can’t even be bothered to have and raise enough children to pay for their own “birthright entitlements”, will not rightly enshrine this generation in shame.
+It is impossible to imagine that future generations of Finns, if there ARE future generations of Finns in a country that can’t even be bothered to have and raise enough of its own children to pay for their own “birthright entitlements”, will not rightly enshrine this generation in shame.

 Russia in the intervening years has not disintegrated.
 Out of the collapse eventually rose a firm leader, a man who knew and understood both the West and Russia, a strong man not so unlike the very long line of powerful Russian rulers that Russians understood and admired, a man who placed “Mother Russia” above all else.
 To the vast majority of Russians, Mother Russia is the hallowed Everything, more important than even themselves.
 Putin chose the only path available to Mother Russia and regained control over those natural resources that had been sold off to foreigners in the desperate and dysfunctional years immediately following the fall of Soviet communism.
 He has thrown all he could into developing those and additional resources, and into shipping them to market as fast as possible.

+The city of Leningrad quickly re-adopted its proud original name – St Petersburg.
 Soon big oil and gas pipelines were laid north of St Petersburg to new port terminals on the Baltic, where they were loaded onto ships for western destinations at good market prices.
 Russia, the largest nation on Earth with the world’s largest deposits of natural resources, has used profits from that oil and gas to hold the nation’s economy together while also gradually rebuilding its military forces and its future viability as a nation worthy of respect.
 Its greatest and most strategic weakness remains its self-destructive super low birth rate with no viable immigration to take up the native slack.
 But just this month the nation’s leadership inaugurated a huge new duel gas pipeline that had been laid for 760 miles on the bottom of the Baltic all the way from Karelia to northern Germany in a little over one year.
 (The Nord Stream Baltic pipeline avoids transiting former Soviet states now unhappy with paying global market rates for what was formerly heavily subsidized by the Russians and willing to try stopping its transit or stealing it for themselves – all to recreate the old East-West “Cold” War tensions for their own advantage.)

 Nominal Finnish taxes and fees on all that gas and oil flowing in all those pipelines through a Finnish Karelia would easily have paid to rebuild Karelia, and more.